-If the slit identification task is not run (see configuration parameter --slit\ident, Section 9.9.3, page 114), or if the slit identification task fails (e.g., in the case of just two slits) the slit\id is set to the slit sequence number in the top-bottom ordering of the spectra on the CCD: but in order to avoid confusion with tags assigned to identified slits, a negative integer is used in this case instead of a positive one.
+If the slit identification task is not run (see configuration parameter --slit\ident, Section 9.9.3, page 121), or if the slit identification task fails (e.g., in the case of just two slits) the slit\id is set to the slit sequence number in the top-bottom ordering of the spectra on the CCD: but in order to avoid confusion with tags assigned to identified slits, a negative integer is used in this case instead of a positive one.
+The length calculation takes into account whether the slit falls partially outside the CCD.
+In this case the slit length from the header is used, therefore the determined slit length is inconsistent with the observed one.